on-that-tiger-mountain/proot-for-winlator/README.md

 delete libproot.so libproot-loader.so libproot-loader32.so in lib/arm64-v8a directory.

-move ~/proot/src/proot to lib/arm64-v8a/proot

-move ~/proot/src/loader/loader to lib/arm64-v8a/loader

-move ~/proot/src/loader/loader-m32 to lib/arm64-v8a/loader-m32

 take libtalloc.so.2 from termux's libtalloc deb package directly.

-move libtalloc.so.2 to lib/arm64-v8a/libtalloc.so.2

-proot,loader,loader-m32,libtalloc.so.2 is ready.
+use "tar -I zstd -cvf" to compress "proot,loader,loader-m32,libtalloc.so.2" into proot-64.tzst

-And then ,modify GuestProgramLauncherComponent.smali.
+And then ,modify GuestProgramLauncherComponent.java

+XServerDisplayActivity.java
 Tips:

 termux's proot need libtalloc.so.2 to launch.